-Have you checked out your white gold jewelry lately?
-Is it slowly fading to a yellowing shine?
-Don't stress; it's not that your sebum or sweat is staining it, nor is it because you got a low-quality piece of bling.
+Is your white gold jewelry slowly fading to a yellowing shine?
+Don't stress.
+It's not that your sebum or sweat is staining it, nor is it because you got a low-quality piece of bling.
 And you're not alone!

 What is white gold anyway?

-At Gardens of the Sun, we mix our own gold alloys with recycled and new gold, and add metals like copper and silver to it.
+At Gardens of the Sun, we mix our own gold alloys with ethical gold, and add metals like copper and silver to it.
 We use 18 karat gold, which means that 18 out of 24 parts – or 75% – is pure gold (hence why in some countries, it gets a 750 stamp rather than an 18k stamp).
 That remaining 25% is where the mix of metals comes into play.
 A higher amount of copper will turn the gold to rose gold, and silver and palladium will turn it more pale.

 So why does white gold turn yellow?

 As the rhodium plating is only a thin top layer, the rhodium plating tends to fade over time.
 This is especially true around prongs and corners, which get the most wear and tear.

 As our white gold still contains more gold than "white" metals, the dominant color underneath still has a warm golden hue.

 IS IT BAD IF WHITE GOLD TURNS YELLOW?

 White gold doesn’t turn yellow because of oxidation and tarnish.
 It turns yellow because that is its natural color.